Swotfabs/champaign-planning-application/README.md

 * ~~Change the api integration from earlier to connect with the U.S. Census instead of whatever I had it linked to before.~~ (Done)
 * ~~Remember to put "This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau." at the bottom of the bar graph as per the terms of service of the Census Bureau key.~~ (Done)
 * ~~Have the data displayed in a bar graph instead of as plain text~~ (Done)
-* Refactor and clean up everything.
+* ~~Refactor and clean up everything.~~ (One can do this to any arbitrary degree but right now things are readable and clean which for this application is the main thing I care about)